malev/codingnews.info/source/2014-09-18-middleman-to-s3.html.markdown

 ## S3 Configuration

 Go to your [S3](https://console.aws.amazon.com/s3/home) Web Service.
-Create a new bucket and grab it's name and region.
+Create a new bucket and grab its name and region.
 You will also need to change some permissions.
 Select your brand new bucket and click on properties.
 Open the permissions accordion and add a new grantee: **Everyone** with **List** permissions.
 You will need to edit your bucket policy and leave it like:

     {
         "Version": "2012-10-17",